 Nevertheless, his simple gesture of kindness (though it was pretty annoying to me back then, because all I wanted to do was sleep), was what could have kept me alive.
 And for that, I'm deeply grateful.

-Posted 10 months ago by Asuka Kitahara from Shibuya,Japan
+Posted over 1 year ago by Asuka Kitahara from Shibuya,Japan